I need help understanding the licence terms, do you have a simple guide to help me?

 May I digitize and sell embroidery files using your graphics?

-No, unfortunately you are not permitted to use the graphics in this way, end product of this nature are in contravention of the licence agreement.
+No, unfortunately you are not permitted to create cut files, embroidery files and appliqué templates from the Resources – this would be a form of redistributing the original artwork and end products of this nature are in contravention of the licence agreement.

-If I purchase an Extended Licence, do I own the copyright and can I redistribute and sell the items as clip art or change the graphics and license the new image?
+If I purchase an Extended or Enhanced Art Licence, do I own the copyright and can I redistribute and sell the items as clip art or change the graphics and license the new image?

 Help!
-The download of my purchase keeps stopping halfway.
+I’m having trouble downloading my purchase.
 What can I do?

 Sometimes the smallest network interruption can cause havoc with a large file download which ends up being very frustrating for the person trying to download the file!
 Here are a few troubleshooting ideas to assist you: